 Highway 26 along the south shore of Georgian Bay is an important regional mobility corridor, providing a principal route for moving people and goods between communities in the Georgian Triangle and other parts of Ontario, including the Greater Toronto Area.
 Highway 26 supports access to a variety of adjacent land uses (commercial, recreational, and residential) and plays a critical role in local circulation for area residents, businesses, and tourists.
 Within the TBM it handles most of the pass-through traffic along the shoreline corridor.
-This corridor can both present high-speed traffic and increased congestion from volumes.
+This corridor can experience both high-speed traffic and points of congestion during periods of peak traffic demand.